Use Teradata Recursions to build a Calendar

 );

-The solution would probably look like this:
+The proposed solution would resemble this:

 SELECT t01.PK, t01.ATTRIB, t02, table?CALENDAR_DATE AS SNAPSHOT_DATE